tofuutils/tofulint/docs/developer-guide/releasing.md

-# Releasing a new version of TFLint
+# Releasing a new version of TofuLint

-Maintainers with push access to TFLint can publish new releases.
+Maintainers with push access to TofuLint can publish new releases.
 Keep the following in mind when publishing a release:

 - Avoid changing behavior in patch versions as much as possible.
 Patch version updates should only contain bug fixes.